bezhermoso/ZfViewBundle/README.md

 ###Template names

 As you can see in the above examples, you can omit the `template` portion in naming your `phtml` templates.
-(You are still welcome to include it still, though.)
+That is, `FooBundle:Controller:template.phtml` is equivalent to `FooBundle:Controller:template.html.phtml`.

 ##View Helpers